Solar Ash: Development

+Coming off of their previous title Hyper Light Drifter, Heart Machine founder Alx Preston felt that "we'd done what we wanted to do in 2D" with that game.
+Solar Ash moved to 3D which Preston credited for why it "has taken almost five years" to develop.
+Seeking to raise its ambition, the studio felt that 3D was much more scalable but it was also more demanding.
+During development, the studio moved from GameMaker Studio to Unreal Engine 4 which required Heart Machine's core team to scale up from 5 people to around 25 people as it required talent familiar with 3D game development.
+In order to create Solar Ashs landscapes at the necessary scale, Heart Machine relied on Houdini for node-based procedural generation.

 The game was first announced as Solar Ash Kingdom in March 2019 as Heart Machine's follow-up to their 2016 title, Hyper Light Drifter.
 Alx Preston, the game's lead developer, said they want to set Solar Ash Kingdom apart from their previous game through "a whole new set of incredible tech and key innovations".
 The game had been in development for some time prior to this, and Preston said "We strive to tell a beautiful story through our world, the atmosphere, our characters and even our gameplay - each aspect of our games are painstakingly considered - which requires a large investment of time".
-At the time of announcement, Heart Machine affirmed the game would be released by Annapurna Interactive for Microsoft Windows as an Epic Games Store timed exclusive.
+At the time of announcement, Heart Machine affirmed the game would be released by Annapurna Interactive for Windows as an Epic Games Store timed exclusive.

 By June 2020, the game was revealed to also be planned for release on the PlayStation 4 and PlayStation 5, as well as being rebranded to just Solar Ash.
 As part of Annapurna's July 2021 showcase, Solar Ash was confirmed to be scheduled for an October 26, 2021 release.
 A few weeks before this date, Heart Machine announced a delay until December 2, 2021, stating "We want Solar Ash to shine, and we need a bit more time to get the last pieces of polish and bug fixes into the game, while still navigating this global pandemic as a highly dedicated team."

+Release

-Solar Ash was released digitally on December 2, 2021 for Windows via Epic Games Store, PlayStation 4, and PlayStation 5.
-It was released for Windows via Steam on December 6, 2022, and it will be released for Xbox One and Xbox Series X/S in the near future.
+Solar Ash was released digitally on December 2, 2021 for Windows via the Epic Games Store, PlayStation 4, and PlayStation 5.
+It was released for Windows via Steam on December 8, 2022 and released for Xbox One and Xbox Series X/S on September 14, 2023.